You are here: HomeOur FaithEaster › What Is The Significance Of Holy Week

 “I came that they may have and enjoy life, and have it in abundance [to the full, till it overflows],” (John 10:10, AMP).

-Journey through Holy Week with our 8-day Bible reading and reflection guide, with each day exploring a different name given to Jesus.
+Journey through Holy Week with our 9-day Bible reading and reflection guide, with each day exploring a different aspect of Jesus' character and work, reflecting on how his life, death and resurrection have the power to transform us.

 Explore how to build a closer relationship with Jesus